-This course sequence is appropriate for both clinical and educational settings.
+This verified course sequence is appropriate for both clinical and educational settings.
 Students will learn how to apply acquired knowledge and skills to both typical and atypical populations as students will be exposed to information on individuals with developmental disabilities, anxiety and mood disorders, and disruptive behaviour disorders.

-Note: The Behavior Analyst Certification Board has approved the following course sequence as meeting the coursework requirements for eligibility to take the Board Certified Behavior Analyst Examination.
+Note: The Behavior Analyst Certification Board has verified the following course sequence as meeting the coursework requirements for eligibility to take the Board Certified Behavior Analyst Examination.
 Applicants will have to meet additional requirements to qualify.

 The Laboratory of Practice course (Year 2) requires a site for a hands-on application of the principles of ABA.
 This site should be obtained by students in the program.
 Hours for this course do not count towards practical experience as outlined by the BACB.
 To become better informed about the BACB's full experience requirements, please go to their website at: http://www.bacb.com/index.php?page=158.
 Contact the Graduate Programs Office for more details about the Laboratory of Practice course.

 For students who wish to become BACB certified, additional supervised placement requirements may apply.
 See the BACB website for details: http://www.bacb.com/index.php?page=158.

 The successful completion of a Master of Professional degree does not lead to certification with the Ontario College of Teachers (OCT).